Value of Information in Feedback Control: Quantification: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{etworked control} systems, wherein feedback loops are closed over communication networks, have received much attention in the last two decades \cite{antsaklis2007}.
-One of the main challenges in networked control systems is resource constraints, caused by various limitations in communication, computation, and energy, which can severely affect the overall system performance.
-Traditionally, in a networked control system, observations of the process are periodically sampled and transmitted to the controller because periodic sampling and transmission facilitate the design of such a system \cite{alur2007}.
-However, it has been conceived that not every sampled observation of the process has the same effect on the performance of a networked control system, and one can employ a transmission mechanism, i.e., \emph{event trigger}, that transmits an observation only when a significant event occurs~\cite{astrom1999}.
-As a result, one can expect a reduction in the sampling rate for transmission in \emph{event-triggered control}.
-This elegant idea has lead to extensive development and employment of event triggers in different contexts including consensus of multi-agent systems~\cite{dimos2012}, distributed optimization~\cite{meinel2014}, medium access control~\cite{mamduhi2017}, and model predictive control~\cite{li2014}.
+Networked control systems are spatially distributed systems wherein feedback control loops are closed over communication channels~\cite{baillieul2007X}.
+Commonly, in a networked control system, data packets containing sensory information are transmitted to the controller in a periodic way as this facilitates the analysis of such a system~\cite{alur2007}.
+It has, however, been conceived that not every one of these data packets has the same effect on the system performance, and that one should employ a mechanism, i.e., event trigger, that transmits a data packet \emph{only when a significant deviation in the system occurs}~\cite{Astrom:2002eg}.
+This adaptive communication has a major consequence: a dramatic reduction in the number of packet transmissions guaranteeing some level of system performance, which has been found appealing, and led to extensive development of event-triggered systems in different contexts even beyond control including consensus~\cite{dimos2012}, fault detection~\cite{li2017}, optimization~\cite{meinel2014}, and signal processing~\cite{tsividis2010}.

-In this article, we investigate the impact of information on networked control systems, and illustrate how to quantify a fundamental property of stochastic processes that can enrich our understanding about such systems.
-Undoubtedly, transmission of an observation decreases the uncertainty of the controller, and hence increases the control performance in a networked control system.
-However, the amount of this increment in the control performance is still \emph{unknown}.
-Here, associated with optimal event-triggered control, we quantify the \emph{value of information} $\voi_k$ as the variation in the cost-to-go of the system given an observation at time~$k$.
-To that end, we develop a theoretical framework based on which the notion of value of information is conceivable.
+Although transmission of a data packet containing sensory information in a networked control system decreases the uncertainty of the controller and improves the quality of regulation, it has indeed a price from the communication perspective.
+It is, therefore, rational that such a data packet be transmitted only if it is valuable in the sense of a cost-benefit analysis, i.e., \emph{only if its benefit surpasses its cost}.
+Yet, the fact is that little is known so far about this valuation of information and its connection with the above-mentioned adaptive communication.
+In the present article, we study this intrinsic property of networked control systems by formulating a \emph{rate-regulation tradeoff} between the packet rate and the regulation cost, and show that the valuation of information is conceivable and quantifiable grounded on this tradeoff.